Viperz56/Karanmehra7107/README.md

 ### Hi there 👋

 I’m currently looking for a full-time role in Data Science, Machine Learning or related field.
+Persuing Bechlors of Computer Application @Lovely_Professional_University , Hail and grew up in Jalandhar (Punjab), I'm a Data Science Practitioner who loves to uncover the hidden facts and meaningful insights from messy data.
+I'm persuing Data Scientist Nanodegree graduate from Udacity where I learned building effective Machine Learning Model, running Data Pipelines, Natural Language Processing, Image Processing, building Recommendation Systems, and deploying solutions to the cloud.
+I worked at Project Data Analyst IPL-score-prediction , where my primary task was to analyze the dataset and deploy the trained model as front-end.
+Personally, I believe in the thought that “Time is the gift that most of us take for granted”.
+I love to keep myself busy in gaining new skills and doing freelancing projects on the weekends.
+I am working towards a role where I can engage with a group of like-minded people who dream to bring revolution in the world with data.

 ### Things I'm good at :fire:
 **Languages:**  ![Language](https://img.shields.io/badge/Python-brightgreen.svg) ![Language](https://img.shields.io/badge/HTML-brightgreen.svg) ![Language](https://img.shields.io/badge/CSS-brightgreen.svg) ![Language](https://img.shields.io/badge/SQL-brightgreen.svg) ![Language](https://img.shields.io/badge/JavaScript-brightgreen.svg)